microsoft/vscode-react-native/README.md

 **NOTE:** Some aspects of React Native hard-code the port to the default as specified in [this issue](https://github.com/facebook/react-native/issues/9145).

 ### Custom environment variables
-Extension supports passing custom environment variables for the React Native Packager process context.
+Extension supports passing custom environment variables to the React Native Packager process context.
 To add custom variables you can create `.env` file in the root folder of your project and add needed environment variables in the following format:

 ```
 Variable1_name=Variable1_value